distributedweaknessfiling/DWF-workflow/README.md

-# workflow

-workflow and tools for DWF
+# Workflow and tools

+This repo is for defining workflow policy and storing the tooling to enforce that policy.

+For requesting CVE IDs, please see the project page here (add link when it exists)

-## Basic idea:
+## Workflow

+- User files issue
+  - issue has information, urls, etc
+  - issue is expected to be correct and reasonable
+  - An automated system can check the URLs are valid and well formed
-User files issue, issue has information, urls, etc. Issue is turned into a CVE if user is trusted and data is correct.
-Issue is turned into a CAN if new user/untrusted, can be upgraded to CVE later.
+- Issue is turned into a CVE if user is approved and automated checks pass
+- Issue is turned into a CAN if user is not on the approved list
+  - Issues can be upgraded to CVE if proven to be correct and accurate
+  - Some issues will be CAN IDs forever
+  - DWF will not remove IDs that are invalid, but an appropriate comment will be added